What is natural gas?

 Is natural gas production regulated?

-Currently there is no federal legislation in place that regulates natural gas production.
+Currently there are no federal regulations in place that regulate natural gas production.
 Notably, many states have made efforts to regulate natural gas production on a local level, and some have been successful.
-In June 2013 Illinois Governor Pat Quinn signed legislation to regulate fracking in his state.
-Legislation overwhelmingly passed both the Illinois Senate (52-3) and the House (108-9) last month.
-The law is now seen as the nation’s strictest for oil and gas drilling.
+In June 2013, Illinois Governor Pat Quinn signed legislation to regulate fracking in his state, requiring chemical disclosure and water testing around fracking sites.
+In February 2014, Colorado approved regulations on the natural gas industry focused on reducing methane emissions.
+The Colorado regulations – which were backed by four of the largest natural gas developers in the state – include requirements to use leak-proof valves and conduct regular inspections for methane leaks.

 What sensitive areas should remain off limits to natural gas development?